islaytitans/alien/docs/src/characters/leanne.md

 | Heavy Machinary 0 (+3) | Mobility 1 (+2) | Survival 0 (+4) | Manipulation 2 (+5) |
 | Stamina 0 (+3) | Piloting 0 (+2) | Comtech 1 (+4) | Medical Aid 0 (+5) |

-## Talent
-- Pull Rank
+## Talent - Pull Rank
-    - Order characters around.
-    - Roll your Command skill vs and they roll their Manipulation skill.
+- Roll your Command skill and they roll their Manipulation skill.
 If you have more 6s they have to follow your orders.
-You take 1 stress
+You take 1 stress however

 ## Gear
 - Knife (Weapon)